Home

 Explore conceptually related problems

-A metallic rod of length lis hinged at one end and the other end is rotated with a constant angular speed omega about an axis passing through the hinge.
-A constant and uniform magnetic field B, parallel to the axis of rotation exists everywhere.
-The induced emf between the two ends of rod is 1/2 Bl omega^(2) .
+A conducting rod of length 2l is rotating with constant angular speed w about its perpendicular bisector.
+A uniform magnetic field B exists parallel to the axis of rotation.
+The e.m.f. induced between two ends of the rod is

 Rod PQ of length 2l is rotating about its midpoint C in a uniform magnetic field B which is perpendicular to the plane of rotation of the rod .
 Find the induced emf between PQ and PC .
 Draw the circuit diagram of parts PC and CQ .